VladKopanev/zio-saga/README.md

 ### Notes on compensation action failures

-By default, if some compensation action fails no other compensation would run and therefore user have the ability to choose what to do: stop compensation (by default), retry failed compensation step until it succeeds or proceed to next compensation steps ignoring the failure.
+By default, if some compensation action fails no other compensation would run and therefore user has the ability to choose what to do: stop compensation (by default), retry failed compensation step until it succeeds or proceed to next compensation steps ignoring the failure.